adap/flower/examples/quickstart-mlx/README.md

 _deployment_ mode without making changes to the code.
 If you are starting with Flower, we recommend you using the _simulation_ model as it requires fewer components to be launched manually.
 By default, `flwr run` will make use of the Simluation Engine.

+> [!NOTE]
-Refer to alternative ways of running your Flower application including Deployment, with TLS certificates, or with Docker later in this readme.
+> An update to this example will show how to run this Flower application with the Deployment Engine and TLS certificates, or with Docker.

 ### Run with the Simulation Engine